-Ford Executive Chair Bill Ford gets involved in union contract talks during an uncommon presentation
+Ford Executive Chair Bill Ford calls on autoworkers to end strike, says company’s future is at stake

 DETROIT (AP) — Ford Motor Co.
-Executive Chairman Bill Ford is scheduled to make a rare speech Monday about the future of American manufacturing with the company near an impasse with striking autoworkers.

-The speech near the company’s huge pickup truck plant in Ford’s hometown of Dearborn, Michigan, is expected to address the monthlong strike by members of the United Auto Workers union.
+Executive Chairman Bill Ford called on autoworkers to come together to end a monthlong strike that he says could cost the company the ability to invest in the future.

+In a rare speech during contract talks in the company’s hometown of Dearborn, Michigan, Ford said high labor costs could limit spending to develop new vehicles and invest in factories.
+“It’s the absolute lifeblood of our company.
+And if we lose it, we will lose to the competition.
+America loses.
+Many jobs will be lost,” said the great grandson of company founder Henry Ford.

+The company, he said, builds more vehicles in America and has more United Auto Workers employees than any company, which has increased its costs in a highly competitive industry.

 Last week 8,700 union members walked out at the largest and most profitable Ford plant in the world, the Kentucky Truck Plant in Louisville.

+Ford, only the fourth family member to lead the 120-year-old company, said he has watched other companies lose their auto industries, then all of their manufacturing base.
+He said strong American manufacturing is essential for national security.

+“We need to come together to bring an end to this acrimonious round of talks,” Ford said.
+“I still believe in a bright future – one that we can build together.
+I still believe the automobile industry is a major force for good in our country.
+We will continue to be there when America needs us most.”

-After the walkout, a top company executive said on a conference call with reporters that Ford had reached the limit in how much it was willing to spend to end the strike.
+Last week, after the Kentucky strike began, a top Ford executive said on a conference call with reporters that Ford had reached the limit in how much it was willing to spend to end the strike.

-Bill Ford is likely to appeal to workers about how the company can’t afford to saddle itself with high labor costs and still be competitive with Tesla and other nonunion automakers with U.S. factories.

-The speech comes as the industry is amidst a historic and expensive shift from internal combustion engines to electric vehicles.
+The speech from Ford arrives with the entire auto industry making a historic and expensive shift from internal combustion engines to electric vehicles.

-UAW President Shawn Fain has said Ford and crosstown rivals General Motors and Jeep maker Stellantis are making billions and workers should get a share.
+UAW President Shawn Fain has said Ford and crosstown rivals General Motors and Jeep maker Stellantis are making billions in profits, and that workers should get a share.
 He says the workers should be repaid for sacrificing general pay raises, cost of living adjustments and agreeing to lower wage tiers to keep the companies afloat during the Great Recession.

-The union began striking at targeted factories on Sept.
-15, after its contracts with the companies expired.
-It started with one assembly plant from each company and later spread to 38 parts warehouses at GM and Jeep maker Stellantis.
-The UAW later added another assembly plant at GM and Ford.
+The union began striking at targeted factories after its contracts with the companies expired.
+It started picketing one assembly plant from each company, but that has since spread to 38 parts warehouses at GM and Jeep maker Stellantis.
+The UAW later added another assembly plant at both GM and Ford.

 Last Wednesday Fain made the surprise announcement that the union would walk out at the Kentucky plant, which makes Super Duty pickups and large Ford and Lincoln SUVs.